ccmenu/ccmenu2/README.md

 - [ ] Sounds
 - [ ] Discover project (pipeline) names for CCTray feeds
 - [ ] Import and export of pipeline config

+### To consider

+- [ ] Improve accessibility
+- [ ] Add support for localisation
+- [ ] Reduced polling frequency on low data connections
+- [ ] Add Nevergreen-style dashboard (full screen window)
+- [ ] Embed libjq to transform feeds from other CI servers